PratikshaVyas93/PratikshaVyas93/README.md

 - 🌱 I’m currently learning **SQL setup PostgreSQL**

+- 👨‍💻 All of my projects are available at https://pratikshavyas93.github.io

 - 📫 How to reach me send me message on LinkedIn or **pratikshavyas93@gmail.com**

 <h3 align="left">Connect with me:</h3>